Albrecht Goes: Life

 Albrecht Goes was born in 1908 in the Protestant rectory in Langenbeutingen.
 He spent his childhood there, but his mother died in 1911 and in 1915 he went to live with his grandmother in Berlin-Steglitz.
 He went to school there until 1919, when he moved to a school in Göppingen.
-In 1922 he entered the theological seminary in Urach, and from 1922–1923 he attended the seminary in Schöntal.
+In 1922, he entered the theological seminary in Urach, and from 1922 to 1923 he attended the seminary in Schöntal.
 His room-mate there was Gerd Gaiser.
 He passed his university exams and in 1924 entered the advanced seminary in Urach.

-In 1926 he read German studies and History in Tübingen, then switched to Theology.
-In 1928 he went to Berlin to continue his Theology studies, and there he met and was influenced by Romano Guardini.
+In 1926, he read German studies and history in Tübingen, then switched to theology.
+In 1928, he went to Berlin to continue his theology studies, and there he met and was influenced by Romano Guardini.
 In 1930 Goes was ordained for the Evangelical Church in Württemberg as a parson in Tuttlingen's main church, and in 1931 became a vicar at the Martinskirche in Stuttgart.
-In 1933 he began his first rectorate in Unterbalzheim in Illertissen.
+In 1933, he began his first rectorate in Unterbalzheim in Illertissen.
 In the same year he married Elisabeth Schneider, with whom he had three daughters: Christin, Brigitte and Rose.
-In 1938 he took up a rectorate in Gebersheim (which today is a part of the city of Leonberg).
+In 1938, he took up a rectorate in Gebersheim (which today is a part of the city of Leonberg).

 His involvement with the German army during the Second World War began when he was conscripted in 1940.
 He was trained as a radio operator and sent to Romania.
 From 1942 to 1945 he was a clergyman in hospitals and prisons in Russia, Poland, Hungary and Austria.
+At the same time, his wife was sheltering several Jews from the military.
 After the war he returned to his ministry in Gebersheim, and he stayed there until he quit the Church in 1953 to become a full-time writer; from then on he preached twice a month.
-In 1954 he moved back to Stuttgart-Rohr.
+In 1954, he moved back to Stuttgart-Rohr.
 He campaigned against the rearmament of Germany by, for example, adding his signature to the 'German Manifesto' of the Paul's Church Movement (along with, among others, Gustav Heinemann).
-In 1958 he was inaugurated into the Berlin Academy of Arts.
+In 1958, he was inaugurated into the Berlin Academy of Arts.